SeanLuckett/anagramalama/README.md

 2. Anagram.rb is case insensitive, so Green and green are considered unique.
 We may want to change it; worth considering.

 ## Future features
+Following, are things to consider:

+**Foundation**
+1. A script to process dictionary.txt to generate a base corpus.
+2. A key/value store solution instead of SQL to store words on sorted-word keys (reverse index style)
+3. Search indexer over SQL store instead to speed up search and mimic key/value store idea above.
+4. An endpoint to add words to the dictionary and a faster data store for the dictionary.
+5. Authorization protecting at least:
+  * `DELETE /words/:word.json`
+  * `DELETE /words.json` and consider authorization for `POST /words.json`

+**Request/Response**
+1. `GET /anagrams/:word.json`
+  * Paging for  response.
+  * Default limit for the number of anagrams returned.
+2. `POST /words.json`
+  * Default limit for how many words can be submitted per request
+  * Error messages for rejected words.

+**Documentation**

+A service like [Apiary](http://apiary.io) to host and help with API design and endpoint documentation.